suyukun666/UFO-PT/README.md

 ## Demo

-Download the checkpoint from [here](https://drive.google.com/drive/folders/1BEBBENbEr9tutZsyGGc3REUuuOYqf6M3?usp=sharing) and save them in `code/checkpoints/bird` and find the results in `code/results`
+Download the checkpoint from [here](https://drive.google.com/drive/folders/1BEBBENbEr9tutZsyGGc3REUuuOYqf6M3?usp=sharing) and save them in `code/checkpoints/bird` and execute the following command, find the results in `code/results`

 ```
 cd code